shichiro-nakahara/docs/docs/glossary.md

 ### Asset Ids

-Asset Ids are unique numbers that correspond to various assets in PolyAztec.
+Asset Ids are unique numbers that correspond to various assets in Nata Network.

 | Asset | Id |
 | --- | --- |